 Strategic Business Planning will require students to demonstrate their ability to think critically and utilize effective strategic business planning techniques.
-In order to demonstrate these strategic planning techniques, students will create, develop, and ultimately present a Strategic Business Plan with minimal instruction.
+To demonstrate these strategic planning techniques, students will create, develop, and ultimately present a Strategic Business Plan with minimal instruction.